StudistCorporation/scimaenaga/README.md

 ### Error Handling

-By default, scim_rails will output any unhandled exceptions to your configured rails logs.
+By default, scimaenaga will output any unhandled exceptions to your configured rails logs.

 If you would like, you can supply a custom handler for exceptions in the initializer.
 The only requirement is that the value you supply responds to `#call`.